-To report an event, a user, who has the option to remain anonymous, categorizes an event, assigns a severity level, and provides a brief but detailed description of the event or incident.
+To report an event, a user, who has the option to remain anonymous, categorizes an event, assigns initial severity level (final severity level assigned by risk management only), and provides a brief but detailed description of the event or incident.
 Demographic information is entered to allow for a focused evaluation.
 Notifications of new incidents are sent to department managers, who are then asked to review the reported incident in their area and provide appropriate follow-up.
-During calendar year 2023, 3,023 safety reports were filed.
+During calendar year 2024, 3,674 safety reports were filed.
 The Risk Management Department reviews each submitted incident to verify that the selected category is correct: